parkermac/LO/daymovie/README.md

 along with all the png's that went into it.
 Question: should I include a date string in the path?

+NOTE 2023.05.05: To plot with -dom willapa -vn ARAG you need to also do **-avl False** or else you will get an error from the auto vlims function.

 ---

 `plots.py` specifies the (very few) plot types that are called by `dm_plot.py`.